top of page

 Helm:

-Melee - Arreat's Face, Jalal's Mane, Vampire Gaze, or Harlequin Crest (aka: Shako).
+Melee - Arreat's Face (for Barbarians), Jalal's Mane (for Druids), Vampire Gaze (for damage reduction), Harlequin Crest (aka: Shako).

 Armor: